 If you are interested in becoming involved in research as an undergraduate, you have the opportunity to do so by pursuing either an Independent Study (IS) or Undergraduate Research (UR) course.
-Faculty research interests are listed under his or her name.
+Faculty research interests are listed under his or her name and at CS Research Areas.
 Also, the VTURCS program has a project database that lists opportunities for undergraduates.

 After determining which faculty member is working in an area of interest to you, visit that faculty member during his/her office hours or set up an appointment to discuss doing some sort of research under his/her supervision.